-I’m back dreaming of the those rolling Tuscan hills again – I can’t help it.
-I always seem to come back to Italy when I’m cooking from the heart.
+I'm back dreaming of the those rolling Toscana hills again - I can't help it.
+I always seem to come back to Italy when I'm cooking from the heart.
 And this dish really is from the heart.
-Its a soup – plain a simple, but this soup has so much depth and flavour and tradition that you know it just has to taste amazing.
+Its a vegetable soup - plain and simple, but this recipe has so much depth, flavour and tradition, that you know it just has to taste amazing.